Long-exposure photography: Solarigraphy

-Solarigraphy (or solargraphy) is a technique in which a fixed pinhole camera is used to expose photographic paper for a length of time that is typically 6-months but can be as short as a few hours and last well over a year.
+Solarigraphy (or solargraphy) is a technique in which a fixed pinhole camera is used to expose photographic paper for a length of time that is typically 6-months, but can be as short as a few hours and last well over a year.
 Depending on the length of the exposure the resulting image shows the path of the Sun across the sky both from dawn until dusk, but also from North to South (or vice versa) between the solstices.
 Each light streak in a solargraphic image represents one day.
 Where light streaks are broken or missing indicates obstruction of the sun, which is caused by cloud cover.

 Frequently, cameras are made from upcycled aluminum or tin cans which can be made light-tight and are generally weatherproof for the time needed to make the exposure.
 Apertures usually range in fractions of a millimeter.

-One example of this is a single six-month exposure taken by photographer Justin Quinnell, showing sun-trails over Clifton Suspension Bridge between 19 December 2007 and 21 June 2008.
+An example is a single six-month exposure taken by photographer Justin Quinnell, showing sun-trails over Clifton Suspension Bridge between 19 December 2007 and 21 June 2008.
 Part of the Slow light: 6 months over Bristol exhibition, Quinnell describes the piece as capturing "a period of time beyond what we can perceive with our own vision."
 This method of solargraphy uses a simple pinhole camera securely fixed in a position which won't be disturbed.
-Quinnell constructed his camera from an empty drink can with a 0.25mm aperture and a single sheet of photographic paper.
+Quinnell's camera was made with an empty drink can and a sheet of photographic paper.